 Covered With Dry Kitchen Towel

-This is perhaps the most famous method online and amongst any household.
+This is perhaps the most famous method online and in any household.
+To try this:

 - Get a ziplock, a paper towel, and your parsley.